Sudan–United Arab Emirates relations: Military relations

 In 2016, Sudan and the UAE signed a Memorandum of Understanding on security cooperation during the International Exhibition for National Security and Resilience in Abu Dhabi.

+From 2016 onwards, the Rapid Support Forces (at the time allied to the Sudanese government) participated in the Saudi-led intervention in the Yemeni civil war on a mercenary basis, alongside Saudi Arabia and the UAE.
+This intervention first brought RSF leader Hemedti in contact with Emirati representatives with whom he would develop a lasting relationship.

-2023 Sudanese civil war
+Sudanese civil war (2023–present)

-The UAE has been accused by the Sudanese Armed Forces of supporting the Rapid Support Forces, a paramilitary group engaged in violent conflict with the Sudanese army since 2023, which has led to a civil war and widespread displacement and deaths.
+The UAE has been accused by the Sudanese Armed Forces of supporting the Rapid Support Forces (RSF), a paramilitary group engaged in violent conflict with the Sudanese army since 2023, which has led to a civil war and widespread displacement and deaths.
 The RSF has been involved in brutal combat with the Sudanese army, especially in the Darfur region and Khartoum, where it has committed significant atrocities.
 Russia’s Wagner Group is also involved in Sudan's gold trade.

 According to campaign group Drone Wars UK, UAE supplied drones to the RSF and which were used in Sudan’s urban centers, such as Khartoum, has led to significant civilian casualties.
 Reports indicate that both the Sudanese military and RSF have deployed drones in populated areas, exacerbating the humanitarian crisis.
 Sudan's ambassador to the UN, in June 2024, claimed that UAE support contributed to the prolonging of the war, which has caused a severe humanitarian crisis in Sudan.
 The UAE denied these claims, focusing on efforts to de-escalate the conflict.

 Amnesty International reported in November 2024 that UAE-made Nimr Ajban armored personnel carriers equipped with French Galix defense systems were used by the RSF, potentially violating the U.N. arms embargo on Sudan.
 The Sudanese army captured some of these vehicles, intensifying scrutiny on UAE’s military exports.
 France’s Lacroix Defense denied direct involvement, stating that its systems were sold to the UAE under strict export licenses.
 UAE made Nimr Ajban 440A armored personnel carriers were previously seen in 2019 in Sudan.
 The UAE denied supplying military material to Sudan since the start of the civil war in 2023, stating that military cooperation was previously signed in 2020 after being asked from UAE by general Al Burhan.

+In late 2025, the fall of El Fasher to the Rapid Support Forces (RSF) led to widespread massacres and intensified global scrutiny of the UAE for its role in supporting the paramilitary group.